Heroin (The Velvet Underground song)

-"Heroin" is a song by American rock band the Velvet Underground, released on their 1967 debut album The Velvet Underground & Nico.
+"Heroin" is a song by the American rock band the Velvet Underground, released on their 1967 debut album The Velvet Underground & Nico.
 Written by Lou Reed in 1964, the song, which overtly depicts heroin usage and its effects, is one of the band's most celebrated compositions.
-Critic Mark Deming of Allmusic writes, "While 'Heroin' hardly endorses drug use, it doesn't clearly condemn it, either, which made it all the more troubling in the eyes of many listeners."
+Critic Mark Deming of AllMusic writes, "While 'Heroin' hardly endorses drug use, it doesn't clearly condemn it, either, which made it all the more troubling in the eyes of many listeners."
 In 2004, it was ranked at number 448 on Rolling Stones list of "The 500 Greatest Songs of All Time", and was re-ranked at number 455 in 2010.

 Writing and recording

 In an interview with WLIR in 1972, Reed said he wrote the lyrics while working as a songwriter for Pickwick Records, a budget label that mostly released inexpensive sound-alikes.

 I was working for a record company as a songwriter, where they'd lock me in a room and they'd say write ten surfing songs, ya know, and I wrote "Heroin" and I said "Hey I got something for ya."
 They said, "Never gonna happen, never gonna happen."

 "Heroin" was one of three songs on The Velvet Underground & Nico (along with "I'm Waiting for the Man" and "Venus in Furs") that were re-recorded at TTG Studios in Hollywood following the initial recording sessions in New York.
 This recording of the song is the second-longest track on the album, at 7 minutes and 12 seconds long; "European Son" is 30 seconds longer.

 "Heroin" begins slowly with Reed's quiet, melodic guitar, Sterling Morrison's rhythm guitar, and drum patterns by Maureen Tucker, soon joined by John Cale's droning electric viola.
 The tempo increases gradually, until a crescendo, punctuated by bow scratching and feedback from Cale's viola and louder, more regular strumming by Reed and Morrison.
 Tucker's drumming becomes faster and louder.
 The song then slows to the original tempo, and repeats the same pattern before ending.

 The song is based on a plagal progression of D♭ and G♭ major chords (I and IV in the key of D♭ major).
 Like the band's later song "Sister Ray", it features no bass guitar part, with both Reed and Morrison playing guitar.
 In reference to the song's use of only two chords, Rolling Stone remarked that "it doesn't take much to make a great song."

 Tucker stopped drumming for several seconds at the 5:17 mark, before re-entering.
 She explains:

 As soon as it got loud and fast, I couldn't hear anything.
 I couldn't hear anybody, so I stopped, assuming, well, they'll stop too and say "what's the matter, Moe?" [laughs] But nobody stopped.
 And then, you know, so I came back in.